ealter/Elm-GUIs/paper/paper.md

 FRP for GUIs*.
 He and his adviser, Stephen Chong, published *Asynchronous FRP for GUIs* at PLDI 2013.
 Both papers are comprehensive overviews of Elm, and additionally provide excellent literature reviews of previous FRP GUI endeavors, of which there are several.
+Elm compiles down to JavaScript to run in the browser, making it remarkably portable.

 We chose menus as an example GUI to implement in Elm.
 The particular design places the top-level menu at the top of the screen, similar to Mac OS X and many